IRENEKO/tSPN/README.md

-Deep Model Compression and Inference Speedup of Sum-Product Networks on Tensor Networks for Matlab&copy;/Octave&copy;
+Deep Model Compression and Inference Speedup of Sum-Product Networks on Tensor Trains for Matlab&copy;/Octave&copy;
 --------------------------------------------------------------------------------------------------

 This package contains Matlab/Octave code for converting a trained SPN to conpact tSPN.